kevin-chen452/kevin-chen452/README.md

 - 😄 Pronouns: he/him

 ### Contact me
-Feel free to reach out to me at kevinchen452@gmail.com and connect on [Linkedin](https://www.linkedin.com/in/kevinchen452/)!
+Feel free to reach out to me at kevinchen452@gmail.com or connect on [Linkedin](https://www.linkedin.com/in/kevinchen452/)!

 <!--
 - 🔭 I’m currently working on ...